Skip to main content

 About Kazu

 Kazu is a Kuala Lumpur restaurant from chef/owner Norikazu Shibata, with Michelin Plate recognition in 2026.
-The verified practical details are direct and useful for planning: it is closed on Monday, open Tuesday to Sunday for lunch from 12–3 PM and dinner from 7–10:30 PM, lists a smart casual dress code.
-That makes the basic decision-making clearer than it can be with restaurants where the essentials are still uncertain, especially for diners coordinating a trip, a business meal, or a meal around a fixed day in the city.
+Its practical details are direct and useful for planning: it is closed on Monday, open Tuesday to Sunday for lunch from 12–3 PM and dinner from 7–10:30 PM, lists a smart casual dress code.
+These details make basic decision-making clearer for diners coordinating a trip, a business meal, or a meal around a fixed day in the city.

-The main reason to shortlist it is that combination of a confirmed chef/owner, regular lunch and dinner hours, a Michelin Plate quality signal.
+The main reason to shortlist it is that combination of a chef/owner, regular lunch and dinner hours, a Michelin Plate quality signal.
 Those points do not answer every possible question, but they do establish a reliable frame for deciding whether Kazu belongs on a Kuala Lumpur dining plan.
-Because price, cuisine, menu format, dietary accommodation, other service details are not verified here, confirm anything essential before booking rather than filling in the gaps with assumptions.
+For details on price, cuisine, menu format, dietary accommodation, other service details, confirm anything essential before booking rather than filling in the gaps with assumptions.
 If the goal is to compare with other dining options, Jwala, Soleil, Ling Long, Nero Nero, Rakh are other names to consider depending on the occasion.

-Use it for the meal where confirmed details matter
+Use it for the meal where details matter

-Kazu is easier to plan around than a restaurant with unclear operating days because its verified schedule includes both lunch and dinner from Tuesday to Sunday.
+Kazu is easier to plan around because its schedule includes both lunch and dinner from Tuesday to Sunday.
 Lunch runs from 12–3 PM, while dinner runs from 7–10:30 PM.
 Monday is closed, so plan around that if the meal is tied to travel dates, a specific celebration, or a narrow window when everyone in the party is available.
 The schedule gives diners two distinct daily booking windows across most of the week, which is helpful when balancing restaurant plans with meetings, sightseeing, or other commitments in Kuala Lumpur.

 The smart casual dress code also makes it useful for diners who want a polished meal without needing to infer the expected level of formality.
 It sets a baseline that feels considered, but not vague, can be especially helpful when guests are choosing between a daytime lunch and an evening dinner.
-Beyond those basics, avoid assuming details that are not confirmed here.
+Beyond those basics, avoid assuming details that are not specified.
 If budget, menu structure, dietary needs, group size, or a particular dining format will determine whether the booking works, contact the restaurant directly before committing.
-The safest approach is to treat the verified information as the starting point, then verify the variables that matter most to your specific meal.
+The safest approach is to treat the information as the starting point, then confirm variables that matter most to your specific meal.

 Where it fits in a Kuala Lumpur food weekend